Regulatory Policy: The real-world impact of a long-term research effort

 January 2011: President Obama signs Executive Order 13563: Improving Regulation and Regulatory Review, drawing on Professor Greenstone’s research.

-Drawing on Professor Greenstone’s research, President Obama signs an Executive Order requiring all executive agencies to “promote retrospective analysis of rules” and to “modify, streamline, expand, or repeal them in accordance with what has been learned.”
+The Executive Order requires all executive agencies to “promote retrospective analysis of rules” and to “modify, streamline, expand, or repeal them in accordance with what has been learned.”

 August 2011: The White House releases final regulatory reform plans, created by agencies in response to Executive Order 13563.
 As a result of the retrospective analysis of rules, agencies are able to reduce costs and improve the efficiency of their systems.